Sumayahal/DFD-AI-Generator/README.md

 generated_dfd.dot: the raw Graphviz output

 generated_dfd.png: the rendered image

-All files are saved inside the outputs/ folder.
+All files will be saved in the outputs/ folder.

 📝 Notes
 You need an internet connection to access the OpenAI API.